tdiprima/repo-secret-finder/README.md

 # 🔐 Repo Secret Finder 🔎

-## Problem

 CI pipelines often run without basic security checks, allowing secrets to leak into repositories undetected.

-## Solution

-A lightweight scanner that detects common secret leaks in your codebase before CI or GitHub scanners do.
+**Solution:** A lightweight scanner that detects common secret leaks in your codebase before CI or GitHub scanners do.

 I cleaned up my whole codebase with this.